Family Information Service (FIS)

 - The Local Offer lists all the activities, opportunities and support services available to families who have disabled children and young people aged up to 25 on a single website so that families and professionals working with them have a ‘one-stop shop’ for the information they need.
 It includes information about education, health and care provision as well as training, employment and independent living.

 - The Key is the Gloucestershire children and young people's disability register which helps plan and develop services as well as inform and share information with families.
 By signing up and becoming a member, you will receive a newsletter of local and national services, charities and events.
-Your child will also receive free membership to a local swimming pool with free or discounted rates for carers.
-There is also the opportunity to be matched with other families for support through the Parent Contact Register.

 If you can't find an answer to your question on our website and need more help, please contact the Family Information Service via email email@example.com or telephone 0800 542 02 02 or 01452 427362.